finitewave/Finitewave/README.rst

     aliev_panfilov.t_max = 10               # simulation time

 We use an explicit finite-difference scheme, which requires maintaining an appropriate ``dt/dr`` ratio.
-For Aliev-Panfilov model, the recommended calculation parameters for time and space steps are ``dt = 0.01`` and ``dr = 0.25``.
+For phenomenological models, the recommended calculation parameters for time and space steps are ``dt = 0.01`` and ``dr = 0.25``.
 You can increase ``dt`` to ``0.02`` to speed up calculations, but always verify the stability of your numerical scheme, as instability will